|Arbutus tree, Arbutus menziesii, reaching out to sea, Hornby Island|

 You also see lovely examples of the smaller Pacific yew, Taxus brevifolia, a small evergreen that is used by First Nations carvers for bows and paddles for canoes.

 Many spectacular specimens of arbutus, Arbutus menziesii, grow along the water's edge.
 These lovely evergreens have a rich orange-red bark that peels away in thin sheets, leaving a greenish, silvery smooth appearance and a satiny sheen.
+And these trees, like all trees, have kin recognition.
+They can swap nutrients with one another using mycelium, the neural network of fungi, as their go-between.
 Arbutus, the broadleaf evergreen species is the tree I most strongly associate with Hornby.
 Hornby has its fair share of broadleaf deciduous trees.
 Bigleaf maple, red alder, black cottonwood, Pacific flowering dogwood, cascara and several species of willow thrive here.

 |Douglas fir, Pseudotsuga menziesii|

 Sadly for Douglas, it is Archibald Menzies, a Scottish physician, botanist, naturalist — and David's arch-rival, whose name is commemorated for science.
 He's also credited with the scientific name for our lovely arbutus trees.

 Menzies was part of the Vancouver Expedition (1791–1795) a four-and-a-half-year voyage of exploration commanded by Captain George Vancouver of the British Royal Navy.